-IDS and IPS systems are two parts of your network infrastructure that can assist in the detection and prevention of intrusions by malicious actors into your network.
-They work the same in the sense that they both compare your network’s traffic and packets against a database of cyber threats, flagging offending packets as they go.
+IDS and IPS systems are two parts of network infrastructure that detect and prevent intrusions by hackers.
+Both systems compare network traffic and packets against a database of cyber threats.
+The systems then flag offending packets.

-IDS systems don’t actually change the packets in any way.
-They just scan the packets and check them against the databases of known threats.
+The primary difference between the two is that one monitors while the other controls.
+IDS systems don’t actually change the packets.
+They just scan the packets and check them against a database of known threats.
 IPS systems, however, prevent the delivery of the packet into the network.

-- Intrusion Detection Systems (IDS): IDS systems monitor and analyze network traffic for packets and other signs that hackers are trying to find their way in.
-If they are using a known threat or hacking method, the IDS system will flag the event as an intrusion.
-IDS systems are able to detect port scanners and malware, as well as violations of system security policies.
+- Intrusion Detection Systems (IDS): IDS systems monitor and analyze network traffic for packets and other signs of network invasion.
+The system then flags known threats and hacking methods.
+IDS systems detect port scanners, malware, and other violations of system security policies.

-- Intrusion Prevention Systems (IPS): IPS systems, on the other hand, are based in the same area of the network as a firewall would be, resting between the internal network and the outside internet.
-If the IDS system flags something as a threat, the IPS system will work to deny the malicious traffic.
-If the traffic represents anything that is known as a threat in the databases it compares to, the IPS will shut the threat out without delivering any malicious packets to the network.
+- Intrusion Prevention Systems (IPS): IPS systems reside in the same area as a firewall, between the internal network and the outside internet.
+If the IDS system flags something as a threat, the IPS system denies the malicious traffic.
+If the traffic represents a known threat in the databases, the IPS will shut the threat out and not deliver any malicious packets.

-Some manufacturers of IDS and IPS technologies have begun to merge the two into one solution, known as Unified Threat Management (UTM).
+Some manufacturers of IDS and IPS technologies merge the two into one solution.
+This solution is known as Unified Threat Management (UTM).